Commonwealth Consolidated Acts

 (7) In the case of a complaint about an act or practice of an organisation, the organisation is the respondent.

-Note: Section 70A contains further rules about how this Part operates in relation to respondent organisations that are not legal persons.
+Note: Sections 98A to 98C contain further rules about how this Part operates in relation to respondent organisations that are not legal persons.

-(8) The respondent to a complaint about an act or practice described in one of paragraphs 13(b) to (d) (inclusive), other than an act or practice of an agency or organisation, is the person who engaged in the act or practice.
+(8) The respondent to a complaint about an act or practice described in subsection 13(2), (4) or (5), other than an act or practice of an agency or organisation, is the person or entity who engaged in the act or practice.